srctool/camouflage-kotlin/.github/PULL_REQUEST_TEMPLATE.md

   <type>(<scope>): <short description>

 - type: one of feat, fix, docs, style, refactor, test, chore
-- scope: affected module/package (e.g., kotlin-lib, core, logging)
+- scope: affected module/package (e.g., kotlin-lib, parser, cli)
 - short description: concise summary of the change

 Examples:
-- feat(kotlin-lib): add redact() helper for masked logging
+- feat(kotlin-lib): support JSON5 in ConfigLoader
-- fix(kotlin-lib): prevent NPE in TokenParser when input is blank
+- fix(kotlin-lib): avoid late initialization error in cache

 GitKraken users: GitKraken uses the first line of the commit message as the PR title.
 You can copy this PR title format directly when committing.
 -->